 These tiny birds have a delightful habit of building their nests in and around our homes.
 The Olive-backed Sunbird understands that their predators usually avoid places frequented by humans.

-We often find their swaying pods on our verandas, sheds, from clothes lines, even in our houses.
+Often, we find their swaying pods on our verandas, sheds, from clothes lines, even in our houses.
 Large birds like Kookaburras and Butcher-birds prey on the young.
-Snakes are also fond of the baby birds so taking shelter near humans affords the family some protection.
+Naturally, snakes are also fond of the baby birds so taking shelter near humans affords the family some protection.

 The female is the nest builder.
 Over the course of a few weeks she will spend almost every hour of the day collecting materials and meticulously constructing it.
 She delicately weaves grasses, lichen, plant matter and spider webs to make a sturdy little ball.
 Her design even includes a small veranda over the opening to shield her young from the elements.
 The interior of the nest is a fluffy lining of soft plant matter, feathers, even animal hair.

-During the building process the male Olive-backed Sunbird is not idle.
+During the building process the male is not idle.
 He diligently guards his mate every step of the way as she pays close attention to her labours.

 A sure way to know that Sunbirds are at work is his persistent cheeping and squealing as he warns her of any dangers.
 If there are mirrors or windows nearby you will find him facing his reflection sternly warning that “other” male to stay away from his family.

-The Olive-backed Sunbird usually lays a couple of small, pale eggs and both parents diligently tend the nest once the chicks are hatched.
+Sunbirds usually lay a couple of small, pale eggs and both parents diligently tend the nest once the chicks are hatched.
 The work is constant as they feed and clean up after their little ones.

 The male and female Olive-backed Sunbird are sexually dimorphic.
 It’s easy to spot the male with his iridescent blue bib and yellow belly.
 The female Olive-backed Sunbird has an olive back and is completely golden underneath.
 They both have a slender curved beak and a long thread-like tongue.